 Choosing how to take your pensions

-You can usually take your pension from 55 (57 from 2028) and have a range of options to choose from for income.
+You can usually take your pension from 55 (57 from 2028) and have the following four options to choose from for income.
 You'll also be able to receive up to 25% as tax-free cash.
 Tax rules can change and benefits depend on personal circumstances.

 A guaranteed income for the rest of your life.
 Not a flexible option, but your income is secure.
 You can usually take up to 25% tax-free cash when you buy an annuity.